AdobeDocs/campaign-classic.en/help/technotes/tracked-urls.md

 hide: no
 hidefromtoc: yes
 ---
-# Tracked URLs signature issue in Campaign {#tracked-urls}
+# Tracked URLs signature issue {#tracked-urls}

-Following recent changes, tracked URLs can fail when URL signature is active.
-Some mailboxes are more impacted as some companies have specific security tools which impact links and alter the URL signature mechanism.
+Following recent changes, tracked URLs can fail when URL signature is active in Campaign.
+Some mailboxes can be more impacted than others, as some companies have specific security tools which can impact links and alter the URL signature mechanism.

 As a consequence, Adobe recommends that you disable the signature mechanism for tracking links.
 This procedure will fix old tracking links except the ones received with a double escaping.

-Note that unsubscription links will fail with the same frequency than the other links, the frequency is variable from host to host but little less than 1%.
+Note that unsubscription links can fail as any other links, the frequency is variable from host to host but is less than 1%.

 **Are you impacted?**